 The Rev cooked and sang songs at his kitchen table over 90 Sundays.
 During that time, he was visited by Mindi Abair (who produced his 2015 release, The Reverend Shawn Amos Loves You) famed soul singer, Charles Wright, L.A. blues singers, Lester Lands and Jean McClain, and New Orleans brass band, The Mudbug Brass Band among others.

-Here, Amos shares stories behind the songs on volume one.
+Here, Amos shares stories behind the songs on volume two.

 The Reverend Shawn Amos, son of Wally Amos (Famous Amos cookie brand), attributes his diverse background to growing up in the colorful Hollywood landscape.

 Prior to becoming a blues preacher — and ordained minister with the Universal Life Church — Amos was an A&R executive at Rhino Entertainment and vice president of A&R at Shout!
 Factory, where he produced and recorded multiple Grammy-nominated projects.
 He produced broadcast, DVD and audio titles for legacy artists ranging from Heart to Quincy Jones, for whom Amos later ran the Listen Up Foundation.
 Throughout Amos’ childhood and adulthood, his mother suffered from schizoaffective disorder and ultimately committed suicide in 2003.
 The trauma of the event and his subsequent discovery of her early singing career were the inspiration behind his 2005 album release, Thank You Shirl-ee May.
 Amos has released seven albums of music, including his 2014 release, “The Reverend Shawn Amos Tells It,” a collection of blues originals and covers that received much acclaim from the blues & roots world, the sophomore The Reverend Shawn Amos Loves You in 2015 and the 2018 album “The Reverend Shawn Amos Breaks It Down.”